OpenOmics/mpox-seek/README.md

 </details>

-For more citation style options, please visit the pipeline's [Zenodo page](https://doi.org/10.5281/zenodo.10957607).
+Please do not forget to also cite our [methods paper](https://www.tandfonline.com/doi/full/10.1080/22221751.2025.2494733) in addition to the zenodo DOI above.
+For more zenodo citation style options, please visit the pipeline's [Zenodo page](https://doi.org/10.5281/zenodo.10957607).

 ## References